Configuring GitLab Runner on OpenShift

 Root vs non-root

 The GitLab Runner Operator and the GitLab Runner pod run as non-root users.
-As a result, the build image used in the job would need to run as a non-root user to be able to complete successfully.
-This is to ensure that jobs can run successfully with the least permission.
-However, for this to work, the build image used for the CI jobs also needs to be built to run as non-root and should not write to a restricted filesystem.
-Keep in mind that most container filesystems on an OpenShift cluster will be read-only, except for mounted volumes, /var/tmp, /tmp and other volumes mounted on the root filesystem as tmpfs.
+As a result, the build image used in the job must run as a non-root user to be able to complete successfully.
+This ensures that jobs can run successfully with the least permission.

 Overriding the HOME environment variable

 For the runner pods it’s expected that HOME would be set to /home/gitlab-runner.
 If this variable is changed, the new location must have the proper permissions.
-These guidelines are also documented in the Red Hat Container Platform Docs > Creating Images > Support arbitrary user ids.
+These guidelines are also documented in the Red Hat Container Platform documentation.

-By default, when installed in a new OpenShift project, the GitLab Runner Operator will run as non-root.
-There are exceptions, when all the service accounts in a project are granted anyuid access, such as the default project.
-In that case, the user of the image will be root.
-This can be easily checked by running the whoami inside any container shell, e.g. a job.
-Read more about SCC in Red Hat Container Platform Docs > Managing security context constraints.
+By default, when installed in a new OpenShift project, the GitLab Runner Operator runs as non-root.
+Some projects, like the default project, are exceptions where all service accounts have anyuid access.
+In that case, the user of the image is root.
+You can check this by running the whoami inside any container shell, for example, a job.
+Read more about security context constraints in Red Hat Container Platform documentation.

 In OpenShift 4.3.8 and earlier:

-oc adm policy add-scc-to-user anyuid -z gitlab-runner-sa -n <runner_namespace>
+oc adm policy add-scc-to-user anyuid -z gitlab-runner-app-sa -n <runner_namespace>

 # Check that the anyiud SCC is set: